achingbrain/slides/README.md

 A few simple rules:

-1. The root node should be an `article`
+1. The presentation will be generated from the `article` element
 2. All slides should be in `section` nodes

 Otherwise, write normal html: